White Aggregation and Restoration for Few-shot 3D Point Cloud Semantic Segmentation: Experiments

 \subsubsection{Component Ablation.}

-Tab.~\ref{table_component_ablation} shows a component-wise ablation study to verify the effectiveness of each alignment step.
-In (a), the na\"ive cross-attention suffers from severe misalignment between query and key features, as reflected in the large Dist$(Q, K)$.
-To mitigate this, we propose a whitening-based alignment, while also considering alternative approaches such as centering and normalization.
-As shown in (b), centering, which shifts the centroid of features to zero, slightly alleviates the misalignment.
-However, it fails to resolve the high intra-instance dispersion, as discussed in Tab.~\ref{table_dispersion_metrics}.
-In contrast, normalization in (c) standardizes the features to unit variance along each channel dimension, further reducing the dispersion.
-Nonetheless, since it preserves the covariance structure, it remains sub-optimal compared to (d), where whitening enforces an isotropic distribution by removing the covariance.
-Although these alignment methods enable the cross-attention mechanism to capture semantic relationships within point features, they also eliminate essential distributional characteristics.
-As a result, the resulting prototypes cannot represent the inherent semantics of the original instance.
-To address this, coloring in (e–g) should be accompanied with the alignment process to restore the unique properties of the point features.
-Ultimately, the full model in (g), which combines whitening and coloring, achieves the best performance.
-This confirms the importance of not only aligning features for better attention but also restoring their original semantics for faithful prototype representation.
+\cref{tabs:5_component} presents a component-wise ablation study verifying the effectiveness of each alignment step.
+In (a), the na\"ive cross-attention (CA) suffers from severe misalignment between query and key features, as reflected in the large Dist$(Q, K)$.
+We address this via whitening-based alignment, with comparisons against normalization, an alternative alignment method.
+As shown in (b), normalization standardizes features to unit variance per channel, substantially reducing misalignment, but remains sub-optimal as it preserves the covariance structure.
+In contrast, whitening (c) enforces an isotropic distribution by removing the covariance, further decreasing the misalignment.
+However, while both methods enable cross-attention to capture semantic relationships, they also strip essential distributional characteristics, causing prototypes to lose the original instance's inherent semantics, as reflected in their low mIoU.
+Therefore, coloring (d–e) should be accompanied to restore these properties after alignment.
+The full model in (e) with whitening and coloring achieves the best performance, confirming that both feature alignment and semantic restoration are necessary for faithful prototype representation.